 Dawson Community College's academic year consists of fall, spring, and summer semesters, as well as a winter session.
-Each fall and spring semester offers a variety of sessions, approximately 15, 10 and 6 weeks in length.
-The summer semester is condensed and provides a variety of classes with flexible schedules, as well as 10 and 6-week sessions.
+Each semester offers a variety of sessions, approximately 15, 10 and 6 weeks in length.
+The summer semester is condensed and provides a variety of classes with flexible schedules.